silveroxides/ComfyUI-Extra-Samplers/README.md

 * GeometricCFGGuider: Samples the two conditionings, then blends between them using a user-chosen alpha.
 * ScaledCFGGuider: Samples the two conditionings, then adds it using a method similar to "Add Trained Difference" from merging models.
 * ImageAssistedCFGGuider: Samples the conditioning, then adds in the latent image using vector projection onto the CFG.
 Image latent ought to be of the same size as the diffusion latent.

+### Currently included extra schedulers:
+* SimpleExponentialScheduler: Using Simple scheduler as a base, apply an exponential decay.
+(Works with ZSNR)
+* KLOptimalScheduler: KL Optimal/'Gaussian' scheduler, may be good at low step counts.
+* SimpleKLOptimalScheduler: KL Optimal/'Gaussian' scheduler, but using Simple scheduler as a base to work off of.
+(Works with ZSNR)

+### Currently included extra noise types:
+* Immiscible Noise: Aligns the noise with the given image latent.
+For ancestral sampling, we utilize `cond_denoised` as the reference image latent.

 #### Supreme Sampler features:
 * step_method: You have the ability to choose your own step method with this sampler!
 Optionally, there's a dynamic step method, which chooses the appropriate order based on the calculated error between steps, allowing you to obtain higher quality when it matters in the sampling process.
 Defaults to **(Euler)**.